How to Remove Unused Cells in Excel (10 Methods)

 apply filter function

-• The array (outlined in blue) created by the aforementioned formula will eliminate all blank cells from the first column (Items) of the aforementioned table.
+• The array created by the formula will remove all blank cells from the first column (Items) of the table.

-• In the output image, we can see that rows with blank cells in the Items column have been removed as a result of using the Filter function based on the Items column and that rows with empty cells in other columns will also have their empty cells filled with a value of 0 as a result.
+In the output image, you’ll see that rows with blank cells in the Items column have been removed, and empty cells in other columns are filled with a value of 0.

 using filter function to remove empty cells

-• Then press Ctrl + F to bring the Find and Replace dialog.
+• Press Ctrl + F to open the Find and Replace dialog.

-• After the dialog appears, leave the Find what field blank, choose Values from the Look in the drop-down, put a checkmark on Match entire cell contents, and finally press Find All.
+• Leave the Find what field blank, choose Values from the Look in drop-down, and check Match entire cell contents.

 using find option